mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ## 3.2 RFQ Router

 A Soroban contract that aggregates every bid source for a request, selects the best execution, and settles the winning route atomically against a taker minimum output.
-It composes of the settlement contract for signed bids and the DEX and facility aggregators for on-chain liquidity, so one trade can settle against a single source or a blend of several.
+It routes through the settlement contract for off-chaind bids and the DEX and facility aggregators for on-chain routes.
+In addition, a trade can settle against a single source or a blend of multiple.

 **Key Functions:**

-- **Quote aggregation (`quote`)** → polls each aggregator for a price (onchain bid) at the trade size and returns the list; read-only, used by the backend to get on-chain bids for the auction.
+- **Quote aggregation (`quote`)** → polls each aggregator for a price (on-chain bid) at the trade size and returns the list; read-only, used by the backend to get on-chain bids for the auction.
 - **Route & fill (`fill`)** → the taker submits the chosen route;